volundmush/mushcode/README.txt

 FOR EVERYONE LOOKING FOR MY MUSHCODE:
 Look in the Version1 folder!

-This is 2.0.
+This will be 2.0.
 It's nowhere NEAR ready yet.